How to Find the Right Chess Coach | Ultimate Guide

 I don’t blame anyone who during the pandemic found that teaching chess was a good way to make money.

-But you want to work with someone experienced that decided to become a coach because they love to do it – not because it’s an easy way to pay the bills.
+But you want to work with someone experienced who decided to become a coach because they love to do it – not because it’s an easy way to pay the bills.

 Another problem you might encounter is that when you look at different coaches’ profiles, you will find lots of fake information including fake testimonials.